Karuma303/rs_sdf/README.md

 Please note that this is my personal playground to learn the Rust programming language, so don't expect any highly sophisticated code samples here.
-I will try to improve this library over time, however right now the whole repo is work in progress and it is not recommended to use it for anything and especially not in production. 😉
+I will try to improve this library over time, however right now the whole repo is WIP and it is not recommended to use it for anything and especially not in production. 😉

 ## Examples